 Which style do you go for, when it comes to decorating your apartment?

 As you can see I am a neat-freak.
 I love boxes and bags and smaller bags.
 My friends make fun of me, because in my bag I carry four smaller ones, for my cell-phone, make-up etc!
-And this how I also organize my personal space.
+And this how I also organise my personal space.
 But, as you can see, I have lot of stuff.
 I don’t throw anything away.
 Ideally, I am all into the picture with the vast empty space and the fabulous chair at the corner with a super-designed lamp on its side.
 But I could never live in such a place.
 My theory is keep it neat, but not out of sight.
 I guess it is the exact opposite of the way I dress!

 What do you consider to be a fashion disaster?